johnathanweidman/Glazer/README.md

 npm run dev
 ```

-- Open up the URL in your browser as listed.
+- Open up the URL in your browser at the listed url.